We Love Doodles

 What is a Groodle dog?

-Since this is a crossbred dog, the Groodle dog will have over 15 different colors, many different sizes, and various coat types.
+Since this is a crossbred dog, the Groodle dog can have over 15 different colors, many different sizes, and various coat types.
 Since the Groodle varies so much, you need to be certain that you can take care of both the Poodle and Golden Retriever dog breeds because you never know what you are going to get.

 Groodle History

-The idea of the Groodle dates back to the 1990s when a guy named Wally Conron coined the term Labradoodle.
+The Groodle dates back to the 1990s when a guy named Wally Conron coined the term Labradoodle.
 He was attempting to breed a dog for pet owners who were visually impaired as well as suffered from pet allergies.
 After breeding around 31 of these doodles, about 29 of them passed the guide dog test which was an extraordinary high percent.
 Thus, the concept of the Groodle was created because these dogs are hypoallergenic and don’t shed.
 Today, Groodles are one of the most popular dogs in the world.

 So let’s take a look at the history of the two individual dog breeds that make up the Groodle: the Poodle and Golden Retriever.